Automating the ML Pipeline

 It is common to adopt dedicated infrastructure to describe flows and automate the execution of complex pipeline implementations.
 In such infrastructure, configurations or code typically describe how multiple components are connected and in which order their computations are performed, and where.
 The infrastructure can then identify what components need to be executed and schedule the execution on various available machines.
 There are many open-source and commercial infrastructure tools available in the MLOps community, such as Apache Airflow, Netflix’s Metaflow, Spotify’s Luigi, Google’s Tensorflow Extended (TFX), and Kubeflow Pipelines.
 Commercial cloud-based machine-learning systems such as AWS Sagemaker or Databricks tend to provide substantial infrastructure for all parts of the pipeline and their coordinated execution.

 In addition to automating and scheduling the various pipeline stages, a common goal is to ensure that the entire pipeline is versioned and reproducible, including source data, derived data, and resulting model.
 This also helps to keep different model versions apart and perform computations incrementally only as needed, while data scientists explore alternatives and experiment in production.
-We discuss this separately in chapter Versioning, Provenance, and Reproducibility, in the context of responsible machine learning practices.
+We discuss this separately in chapter Versioning, Provenance, and Reproducibility, in the context of responsible machine-learning practices.

 Design for Experimentation

 While building automated, robust pipelines requires a substantial engineering investment, it can pay off for data scientists in terms of improved ability to experiment.
-Workflow orchestration systems can not only support releasing models into production, but also to schedule multiple offline experiments in which different versions of a model are trained and evaluated.
+Workflow orchestration systems can not only support releasing models into production but also schedule multiple offline experiments in which different versions of a model are trained and evaluated.
 Automated and robust pipelines remove manual steps and common necessary error handling and debugging that otherwise slow down experiments.
 Investments into telemetry, system monitoring, and A/B testing infrastructure will allow data scientists to evaluate models in production, providing data scientists with fast feedback from real production data when exploring ideas for model improvements.
 We will discuss this further in chapter Testing and Experimenting in Production.

 Summary

 In this chapter, we provided an overview of the design and infrastructure considerations of different stages of a typical machine-learning pipeline and how they interact with other ML and non-ML components of a typical ML-enabled system.
 When transitioning from an initial prototype to a production system, building automated, robust machine-learning pipelines is often essential to allow flexibility for updates and experimentation.
-The necessary infrastructure may require a substantial upfront engineering investment, but promises long-term payoffs through faster experimentation and fewer problems in operations.
+The necessary infrastructure may require a substantial up-front engineering investment, but promises long-term payoffs through faster experimentation and fewer problems in operations.

 We are not aware of many codified design patterns in this space beyond the closed-loop intelligence pattern, the feature store pattern, and occasional mentions of workflow pipelines for orchestration and model versioning as a pattern.
 However, poorly engineered machine-learning pipelines are often characterized with antipatterns, such as pipeline jungle, dead experimental paths, big-ass script architecture, undeclared consumers, and set and forget.